JoeReign/Self-Hosted-Password-Manager/Vault/README.md

 ## Current limitations

-- **Single-user only.** Everyone who has the exported file and master password has full read/write access — there's currently no way to give someone "read-only" access without also giving them edit rights.
-A real admin/read-only split would need an actual backend with per-user accounts, which this project doesn't have yet.
+- **Single-user only.** Everyone who has the exported file and master password has full read/write access.
 - Nothing auto-saves — you must export after making changes, or edits are lost when you close the tab.
 - Icons for platforms are optional; if you skip uploading one, entries just show as plain text.